basho/basho_docs/content/riak/kv/2.1.4/developing/usage/search.md

 ### Automatic Fields

-When a Riak object is indexed, Riak Search automatically inserts a few extra fields as well.
+When a Riak object is indexed, Riak search automatically inserts a few extra fields as well.
 These are necessary for a variety of technical reasons, and for the most part you don't need to think about them.
 However, there are a few fields which you may find useful: